sentrysoftware/metricshub/metricshub-doc/src/site/markdown/install/docker.md

       - ./lib/logs:/opt/metricshub/lib/logs                # Mount the volume ./lib/logs into /opt/metricshub/lib/logs in the container
       - ./lib/config:/opt/metricshub/lib/config            # Mount the volume ./lib/config into /opt/metricshub/lib/config in the container
       - ./lib/otel:/opt/metricshub/lib/otel                # Mount the volume ./lib/otel into /opt/metricshub/lib/otel in the container
+      - ./lib/security:/opt/metricshub/lib/security        # Mount the volume ./lib/security into /opt/metricshub/lib/security in the container
     restart: unless-stopped
 ```